Go with Ted

 2trains7A

-Before the widespread of diesel multiple units it was not uncommon to see local services like this – a main line locomotive pulls a single coach on a 1994 stopping train from Schwabisch Hall to Heilbronn.
+Before the widespread adoption of diesel multiple units it was not uncommon to see local services like this – a main line locomotive pulls a single coach on a 1994 stopping train from Schwabisch Hall to Heilbronn.

 Germany has a wealth of unusual railways and here are a few.